alvesvaren/zod-to-openai-tool/README.md

 # zod-to-openai-tool

-Create tools from zod schemas to use with OpenAI Assistants
+Easily create tools from zod schemas to use with OpenAI Assistants and Chat Completions.

 ## Usage